openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 process cannot be automated.

 Bringing translatable documentation material into Transifex:
  #.
-When a new named release is cut, a Github Pull Request should be created
-    that tags Github users that are also Transifex Admins.
-This GitHub PR will contain the generated files to be uploaded to Transifex.
+A new named Open edX release branch of edx-documentation repo is made that
+    matches the "open-release/<release name>" pattern.
  #.
-To complete the process, the Transifex Admin will pull the PR and locally
-    run a script which uses their own credentials that uploads the documents to Transifex.
+A github action will create a Pull Request containing generated files that
+    contain the strings to be translated via Transifex.
+A Transifex Admin will be tagged as a reviewer to complete the PR.
  #.
-The Transifex Admin would then merge the PR as a record that the material
+The Transifex Admin will then locally run the script that places the
+    generated files into a properly named Project in Transifex.
+ #.
+Once the Transifex Project is ready for translators, the Transifex Admin
-    is on Transifex and ready to be translated by the greater open source community.
+    will merge the PR, creating a record that the material is on Transifex and ready to be translated by the greater open source community.

 3. How does the translation process work?
 =============================================